xdcarcube/FirstProject.py/README.md

-# Jooooo Wait!:

-Welcome to my Description.
+# Welcome to my Description:

-So, basically i want to firstly build a terminal based rpg thats working with inputs, classes/if/elif/else etc..
+Basically i want to firstly build a terminal based rpg thats working with inputs, classes/if/elif/else etc..
 I have thoughts of a XP system, currency system and Battle System.

 If someone has knowlegde about Game Engines and how they work, PLEASE contact me ;-;